-Hi, I’m Jonathan Parr
+Hi, I’m Jonathan

 About Our Physical Therapy Specializations & Credentials

-- Vestibular rehabilitation through Amedisys-Balance for Life Program
+- Vestibular Rehabilitation through Amedisys-Balance for Life Program

 - Mastery Certification in Manual Techniques (MCMT) including myofascial techniques